Another Best exclusive Lifetime upgrade for Atari

 4. Things to note (document or take pictures of) on the inside of the CX24 Joystick before you proceed:

-· The exact direction of the + shaped clear Joystick X / X dome contact actuator’s 4 clear arms are located over each of the CX24 old PCB dome contacts.
+· The exact direction / location of the + shaped clear Joystick X / X dome contact actuator’s 4 clear arms are located over each of the CX24 old PCB dome contacts.

-· Remove the two CX24 orange Fire buttons with the conical shaped fire button springs and set aside.
+· Remove the two CX24 orange Fire buttons with the conical shaped fire button springs and note the direction of the cone shaped spring is installed on the fire button stud (just in case the spring falls off the fire button shaft) and set the aside.

 5. Remove the CX24 metal shaft with the clear + actuator on it and start the CX24 Upgrade.